btarcahn/SoftwareDesignCode/README.md

 # Software Design Code
-Code samples of for the Software Design textbook.
+Code samples of for the COMP 303 Software Design.

-This repository is intended to be imported in Eclipse.